eclipse/microprofile-sandbox/proposals/open-telemetry/demo_infra/infra/README.md

 observability up -d
 ```

-Navigate to http://localhost:3000 to visit grafana
+Navigate to http://localhost:3000 to visit grafana.

 Initial credentials for grafana are: